Kreijstal/commonjs2esm.js/README.md

 ```

 The command writes the browser-ready `commonjs2esm.js` together with the
+companion `runtime.js`, `transformer.js`, `sql-wasm.mjs`, and `sql-wasm.wasm`
-companion `runtime.js` and `transformer.js` files.
-Make sure all three are
-served so the module graph resolves correctly in the browser.
+files.
+Make sure the entire set is served so the module graph resolves and the
+SQLite WebAssembly binary can be fetched correctly in the browser.

 ### Serve the project locally for manual browser testing